 Catalogues, Brochures & Flyers

 Catalogues, brochures and flyers are all other formats of direct mail which can be used to promote new or existing products or services, brand information or other messaging.
 These types of direct mailers don’t have standard sizes, but instead often fall into the sizes of postcards, letters or large letters (ranging from A6 through to A4).
+Brochures and catalogues are particularly effective as they are often kept in the home for longer periods, driving multiple brand impressions over time.

 Can You Create Custom Sized Direct Mail?